apacheignite/documentation/web-console/queries.md

-You can connect your Ignite cluster with the Web Console and run SQL queries on the data stored in Ignite caches.
-The results can viewed in tabular form or graphs.
-The Web Console also provides metadata for all the caches associated with the cluster.
+You can connect your Ignite cluster with the Web Console and run SQL queries on your in-memory cache.
+You can also view the execution plan, in-memory schema, and streaming charts for your cluster.
 [block:image]
 {
   "images": [